gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## BASE

-The base layer uses Dvarf<sup>[1](https://o-x-e-y.github.io/layouts/dvarf/index.html)</sup> for the alpha arrangement.
+The base layer uses [Dvarf](https://o-x-e-y.github.io/layouts/dvarf/index.html)<sup>[1]</sup> for the alpha arrangement.
 This can be swapped on the fly via FN2 layer.
-The shifted characters are above, accessed by `One Shot Shift`.
+The shifted characters are above, accessed by `One Shot Shift`, with some changes to shifted JIS to better suit English prose.
 Numbers, symbols and navigation keys are in the Lower and Raise layers respectively.
 There are no dual function keys, such as tap-hold keys.

 |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|